codeclimate/codeclimate-rubocop/config/contents/style/method_def_parentheses.md

-This cop checks for parentheses around the arguments in method definitions.
+Checks for parentheses around the arguments in method definitions.
 Both instance and class/singleton methods are checked.

 Regardless of style, parentheses are necessary for: